TenebrisNoctua/ServerAuthority/docs/index.md

 This Behavior allows you to connect to certain methods and events that allow you to (presumably) configure how the prediction on a certain `Instance` works.

 !!! info
-    The term "Behavior" represents `AuroraScript`s. `AuroraScript`s do not have Behaviors, they are the Behaviors themselves.
-In certain places, for example the "Behavior" section in the Properties window, this is more apparent.
+    You might've noticed that in the previous sections and descriptions, Behaviors are described as if they belong to or in an `AuroraScript`, this is kind of incorrect, as the term "Behavior" actually represents an `AuroraScript`. `AuroraScript`s do not have Behaviors, they are the Behaviors themselves.
+In certain places, for example the "Behaviors" section in the Properties window, this is more apparent.

 !!! warning
     Every Behavior must be bound to an `Instance` for them to work.